martok/palefill/docs/index.md

 addon on very old Firefox versions -- this is caught at runtime since this won't actually work.

 When running in this compatibility mode, all features should still work as expected, but users should be aware that this is completely untested and no claims at all are being made.
-In this case, a warning text is displayed in the addon's preferences.
+In this case, a warning text is displayed in the add-on's preferences.

 ## Credits

-This addon is heavily based on [**GitHub Web Components Polyfill**](https://github.com/JustOff/github-wc-polyfill), which does the same thing for GitHub and a few other sites.
+This add-on is heavily based on [**GitHub Web Components Polyfill**](https://github.com/JustOff/github-wc-polyfill), which does the same thing for GitHub and a few other sites.
 ```
  Portions based on GitHub Web Components Polyfill Add-on